Syntoxr/ShoppingList-FE/shoppinglist-ui/README.md

-# Shoppinglist
+# Shoppinglist-UI

-A simple shopping list
+A simple shopping list frontent developed with Angular